How many T-tessellations on $k$ lines? Existence of associated Gibbs measures on bounded convex domains: Algorithms and Result

 Informally, we move along the abscissas axis, while prolongating the segments that are alive.
-We know when each segment is born, so we add them then.
+We know when each segment is born.
+So, we add them to the living segments at their time of birth.
 When two segments cross, we look at their remaining number of murders.
 One of the two must be zero.
 The corresponding segment is killed.
 The other segment's number of murders is decreased by one.
-When a segment hits the border, it is also killed.
+When a segment hits the boundary, it is also killed.
+When we attain the rightmost point of $W$, the tessellation is complete.

 \begin{lem} Algorithm \ref{algo1} yields $T$. \end{lem}

 Proof in appendix.